 4. Once the apples are done, remove from the Crockpot.

-5. Then mash with a hand masher for chunky applesauce… or mix with a hand mixer for smoother applesauce. (think homemade baby food)
+5. Then mash with a hand masher for chunky applesauce… or mix with a hand mixer for smoother applesauce. (like you would for homemade baby food)

 See… I told you this was going to be EASY!!